rowyio/RowyActions/README.md

       break;
   }

+  return {
-  return {success: true, // return if the operation was success
+    success: true, // return if the operation was success
     message: "hello world ", // message shown in snackbar on the firetable ui after the completion of action
     cellStatus: "greeted", // optional cell label, to indicate the latest state of the cell/row
     newState: "redo", // "redo" | "undo" | "disabled" are options set the behavior of action button next time it runs